Special routes of U.S. Route 79: Magnolia business route

 The route's southern terminus is at US 79 at the southern city limits of Magnolia.
 The route runs north as Jackson Street through residential areas until meeting Highway 19.
-The two routes begin a concurrency northbound towards downtown Magnolia where US 79B/AR 19 both terminate at US 82B (E Main Street).
+The route continues to head north towards downtown Magnolia where US 79B/AR 19 before terminating at US 82B (E Main Street).
 This junction also serves as the southern terminus of Highway 355.